betterAndTogether/WHPG/README.md

 * `sklearn`
 * `transformers==3.0.2`

-## The Dataset and Code will be published as soon as possible.
+## The Code will be published as soon as possible.